Introduction

 - for (possibly raw) lifetime-or-label, to prevent

-- for floating-point literals, to make sure that
+'ab'c'being analysed as'abfollowed by'c - for floating-point literals, to make sure that

-These are easily modelled using PEG predicates.
+These are easily modelled using PEG predicates (though this writeup prefers a reserved form for the former).

 Handling raw strings

-The biggest weakness of using the PEG formalism is that it can't naturally describe the rule for matching the number of #
+The biggest weakness of using the PEG formalism is that it can't naturally describe the rule for matching the number of # characters in raw string literals.

 See Grammar for raw string literals for discussion.